What is active wetting?: Introduction

 However, an increasing number of studies addresses phenomena that they refer to as \textit{active wetting}.
 Although definitions are often left implicit, a multi-faceted concept of active wetting is emerging that involves, e.g., active soft matter -- characterized by self-propelling constituents and/or active stresses \cite{MJRL2013rmp,Nage2017rmp,BFMR2022prx,VrWi2025epje}.
-Because the notion of active wetting is fast spreading although it lacks a clear definition, the present contribution aims at providing a tentative classification of systems that show related wetting phenomena.
-As a first step, we introduce a general distinction of four categories of wetting phenomena, namely, equilibrium wetting, relaxational wetting, driven wetting, and reactive wetting -- all studied with classical molecular liquids, i.e., with passive not active liquids.
-A few other well established terms like forced wetting and adaptive wetting are also discussed in the context of this scheme.
+Because the notion of active wetting is fast spreading although it lacks a clear definition, the present contribution aims at providing a tentative classification of wetting phenomena that incorporates systems featuring active wetting.
+As a first step, we introduce a general distinction of four categories of wetting phenomena, namely, equilibrium wetting, relaxational wetting, driven wetting, and reactive wetting -- all studied with classical molecular liquids, i.e., with passive not active liquids.\footnote{One commonly defines \textit{active matter} as \enquote{composed of self-driven units, active particles, each capable of converting stored or ambient free energy into systematic movement} \cite{MJRL2013rmp}, also see \cite{EESS2000epjb,RaSi2006ssc}.
+For more details about the notion see the introduction of \cite{BFMR2022prx}, section~6 of \cite{Pismen2023} and section~9 of \cite{SaarloosVitelliZeravcic2024}.
+For a recent critical reflection see \cite{VrLC2025preprint}.} A few other well established terms like forced wetting and adaptive wetting are also discussed in the context of this scheme. \footnote{Note that most reviews related to wetting phenomena only distinguish static and dynamic wetting, and do not intend to give a more differentiated general classification.
+Ref.~\cite{Genn1985rmp} discusses statics and dynamics of wetting (without formal definition), a distinction that is also followed by \cite{BEIM2009rmp,AnSn2020arfm} where also forced or driven contact lines are specifically considered, \cite{TeDS1988rpap} distinguishes the spontaneous and forced motion of dynamic contact lines, \cite{CrMa2009rmp} mainly discusses dynamic wetting phenomena in the context of dewetting.
+Note that static contact angles that differ from equilibrium values in certain out of equilibrium systems seem not to fit into any of these schemes.}

 Second, we briefly review a selection of recent works that use the notion of active wetting to describe certain observed phenomena in a variety of experimental and theoretical contexts, e.g., including inner structures of biological cells, cell aggregates and monolayers, and clusters resulting from motility-induced phase separation of active Brownian particles.